How Payment Bonds Work on Construction Projects

 AIA Payment Bond Form

 The most used Payment Bond form is the AIA A312-2010 Performance and Payment Bond Form.
-This recent payment bond form specifies some important changes when compare to the previous 1984 AIA 312:
+This recent payment bond form specifies some important changes when compared to the previous 1984 AIA 312:

 ‘The A312–2010 Performance Bond adds language clarifying that the owner’s failure to comply with the notice requirements of Section 3.1 does not release the surety from its obligations under the bond except to the extent the surety demonstrates actual prejudice.
 Additionally, A312–2010 shortens the notice period for surety default under the bond from 15 days to seven days.
 Further, the limit of the surety’s obligation to the amount of the bond does not apply if the surety elects to undertake and complete the contract itself.